IgniteUI/help-topics/topics/02_Controls/igSparkline/01_Adding/01_igSparkline_Adding_igSparkline_to_an_HTML_Document.md

 	</body>
 	```

-4. Instantiate the `igSparkline` in document ready
+4. Instantiate the `igSparkline` in document ready.

 	Use the selector of the target element defined previously to instantiate the widget.